ralfw/exercises_in_programming_problem_solving/sudoku/README.md

 ```

 ## Implementation 3
+The level 3 implementation took me a while.

-some refactoring first making Solve() more straightfwd.
+First some refactoring was in order to make `Solve()` more straightfwd.

-cloning workbench for recursive trials.
+The I needed to implement cloning a workbench for recursive trials.
+That was not difficult, but, well, it a bit.

-refactoring workbench: need to access more details for error checking during trial-and-error

-contraining rausgelöst

-bug beim feststellen von non-unique fixes: ich initialisiere das dict falsch. dafür habe ich im detail aber keinen test. mist.
+In addition it turned out that the workbend also needed some refactoring, because I needed to access more details during error checking in the trial-and-error phase.
+In particular the constraint horizon had to differentiated in its row, column, and box.

+Then constraining needed to be more informative as to why it failed: was there nothing to fix or did fixing lead to inconsistencies?
+I extracted it into its own class to be able to keep its tests.
+This also seemed appropriate because constraining really is the heart of the whole algorithm.

+And in the end I ran into a bug which took me some time to fix.
+It was simple, but eluded me right when I though the overall solution was done: the problem was an incorrect dictionary initialization in a method for which I had no test.
+That's the penalty for thinking something is so simple it doesn't need a test.

 ## Retrospective

-Implementing acceptance tests required some programmimng for `SolutionChecker{}`.
+This really was a challenge.
+Not so much the implementation, but first getting the solution approach right.
+Finding the conditions to terminate a branch during recursive descent took some time.

+Also the size of (realistic) puzzles required some additional infrastructure for testing.
+I needed to implement a `SolutionChecker{}`, since I did not know what the exact solution to a puzzle would be.
 It was small problem of its own.

-data structure in co-evolution with behavior.
-first behavior then data structures. which functionality to assign to data structures.

-wait for behavior because only the you know what functionality is really needed on a data structure. otherwise there is a tendency to over generalize (an optimization for an uncertain future).
+Also noteworthy: the data structures (`Workbench`, `Cell`, `CellHorizon`) went through a co-evolution with the behavior.
+But sticking to behavior-first did the trick.
+First design the steps which need to be taken, then assign behavior to data structures.
+Otherwise there's a tendency to over-generalize data structure behavior (for uncertain future use) and keep it on a too low level.

+Finally: Too me this clearly is no problem to tackle with TDD.
+It requires serious thinking and experimentation.
+And I would never drive the implementation through just the peep hole of `Solve()`.